HaikuTeam/animator/README.md

 **$ npm run mono:public-npm-bundle**

-Bundle the `haiku.ai` package, update its semver, and publish to npm.
+Bundle the `@haiku/player` package, update its semver, and publish to npm.